-Our Proprietary Software and Payments segment delivers solutions to our clients, including embedded payments, through companyowned software.
-Payments are delivered through both the payment facilitator model and the merchant of record processing model.
+Our Proprietary Software and Payments segment delivers embedded payment solutions to our clients through proprietary software.
+Payments are delivered through both the payment facilitator model and the traditional merchant processing model.
 We have Proprietary Software and Payments clients across all of our strategic vertical markets.